Mold In Yogurt: Is It Safe To Eat And How To Prevent It

 Can you eat moldy yogurt?

 Yogurt found with mold growing on it should be discarded.
-Some strains of mold have the ability to produce a toxic substance called mycotoxins that can cause allergic reactions in some, and other unpleasant health conditions if the mold or its spores or inhaled or ingested.
+Some strains of mold can produce a toxic substance called mycotoxinsOpens in a new tab. that can cause allergic reactions in some, and other unpleasant health conditions if the mold or its spores or inhaled or ingested.

 It is not safe to scrape the visible mold off the top of the yogurt and consume the rest, as mold has roots that can go deep within the remaining yogurt that are not visible to the naked eye.